-Have you ever wondered where your family came from and what ethnicities are combined inside you?
 Have family stories been passed down about relatives you suspect were Italians?
-Researching your ancestry will illustrate the sum of your ancestors' backgrounds which shaped your family.
-To discover if there is Italian ancestry, begin your family research in your own home.
+Researching your ancestry will let you know if you have Italian ancestry.
+To discover your ancestry, begin your family research in your own home.
 Next, proceed to record sources to prove or disprove the possibility of Italian ancestry.
 There are many record sources that will quickly tell you if you have Italian ancestry.

-Download and print an ancestral chart or family tree from Ancestry.com.
+Download and print an ancestral chart or family tree from one of the many websites that offer family tree or kinship diagram templates.
 Complete the chart by writing your name in the space provided on the left side of the page.
 Number that line #1.
 Beneath your name, complete the vital information requested.
 Add the names of your parents starting above and to the right of your name.
 Number that line #2 and add your father's name.
 Below your father, write #3 on the line and write your mother's maiden name.
 Continue at the top of the sheet numbering the lines from top to bottom adding the parents of your parents and continue working backwards.
 Note any Italian name spelling variations.
-For example, Antonio in Italy may be Tony in the U.S.
+For example, Antonio in Italy may be Tony in the U.S..

 Interview family members.
 Ask parents and grandparents about the people listed on the ancestral chart.
 Write down all the information provided.
 Go back to your chart and fill in any missing vital information.
 Note the naming patterns in the family.
 Italians tended to name their first born son after the father's father.
 The second born son after the mother's father.
 The first born daughter after the father's mother and the second born after the mother's mother.
 See if the naming pattern is there when you write down names of children in each family.

 Search Heirlooms and Records for Clues